-Join us on Wednesday, November 30 at 12:00 noon EDT for our third session in our Solid Waste Best Management Practices Webinar Series.
-Based on a study of PFAS in waste materials, co-presenters Steve Zemba, PhD, PE and Harrison Roakes, PE will present a mass balance approach to quantifying landfill sequestration of PFAS and identify a framework for managing PFAS at landfills.
+Harrison Roakes, PE and Steve Zemba, PhD, PE delivered the third installment of our Solid Waste Best Management Practices Webinar Series on Wednesday, November 30.
+Based on a study of PFAS in waste materials, the co-presenters described a mass balance approach to quantifying landfill sequestration of PFAS and identified a framework for managing PFAS at landfills.

 - To gain a better understanding of wastewater and leachate concentrations in context using a mass-based approach to assess the “PFAS cycle.”

 - Learn about which PFAS are retained and which PFAS are most mobile in landfills.